 There are indications demand is continuing to grow for private equity real estate, but advisors looking to diversify portfolios for high-net-worth and institutional clients should not be enticed by popularity alone.
 They should not be overconfident about real estate's resilience as a hard asset — nor should they be cowed by PE's old-guard image.

-This asset class is not for every client.
-It's best reserved for the advisor who can appreciate the strengths and weaknesses of PE real estate, and understand how it interplays with portfolios in varying market environments.
+PE real estate is not for every client.
+It's best reserved for the advisor who can appreciate the strengths and weaknesses of the asset class, and understand how it interplays with portfolios in varying market environments.

 PE Real Estate Is Not a Quick, Easy Investment